GSA/digitalcorps.gsa.gov/_fellows/2024/olivia-athelus.md

 university: Old Dominion University
 region: southeast
 bio_short: Cybersecurity specialist passionate about helping others and advocating for mental health
-why: I joined the United States Digital Corps (USDC) because I am deeply committed to leveraging my skills in cybersecurity to enhance public service and protect critical digital infrastructure.
+why: I joined USDC because I am deeply committed to leveraging my skills in cybersecurity to enhance public service and protect critical digital infrastructure.
 fun_fact: 'Olivia is a mental health advocate.
 She is currently working on spreading more awareness for mental health and PTSD in veterans, driven by her own experiences in the military and a strong desire to support her fellow veterans.
 She believes that by raising awareness and providing resources, we can make a significant difference in the lives of those affected by these issues.'
 tags: ['southeast', '2024','Cybersecurity', 'HHS', 'active']
 track: ['Cybersecurity']